 Book a test as soon as possible if you have one or more of the main symptoms of coronavirus.
 These are:

 - a continuous new cough

 - loss of, or change to, your sense of taste or smell.

 If you have no symptoms, you can also get a test at our walk in unit at Fosse Neighbourhood Centre.

 You need to stay at home, with the rest of your household, and self-isolate while you are waiting for your test.

 Here in Leicester we saw a rise in the infection rate in the summer.
 We carried out large scale testing to identify where the virus was and to prevent it spreading further.

 Yes.
 Staff and volunteers continue to visit homes in target areas to talk to residents about coronavirus.
-If someone has symptoms, we will help direct them to testing facilities.
+We may give out a home testing kit or direct you to testing facilities.

 Our volunteers are from a range of organisations including the city council, health services and local universities.
 They will all have ID as shown below.

 If you have symptoms of coronavirus, they will ask you to book a test.
 They will never ask for banking information.